On Quasiconvexity and Relative Hyperbolic Structures: Introduction

-is injective.
-Moreover, if the subgroup $R$ is quasiconvex relative to $\mathcal{P}$, then the subgroup $\langle Q \cup R\rangle$ is quasiconvex relative to $\mathcal{P}$. \end{corollary} The following is a stronger version of a result by G. Arzhntseva and A. Minasyan~\cite[Theorem 1.1]{AM07} used to prove that relatively hyperbolic groups with no non-trivial finite normal subgroups are $C^*$-simple.
-The result is a combination theorem for cyclic subgroups of relatively hyperbolic groups.
-The original result does not include the statement on quasiconvexity of the combinated subgroup. \begin{corollary} Let $G$ be a non-elementary and properly relatively hyperbolic group with respect to a collection of subgroups $\mathcal{P}$.
+\begin{corollary} Let $(G, \mc H)$ be relatively hyperbolic, and suppose that $X$ is a finite generating set of $G$.
+For every quasiconvex subgroup $Q$ of $(G, \mc H)$, and every hyperbolically embedded subgroup $P$ of $(G, \mc H)$, there is constant $C > 0$ with the following property.
+If $R$ is a subgroup of $P$ such that \begin{enumerate} \item $Q \cap P \leq R$, and \item $|g|_X \geq C$ for any $g \in R \setminus Q$, \end{enumerate} then the natural homomorphism $Q \ast_{Q\cap R} R \longrightarrow G$ is injective.
+Moreover, if the subgroup $R$ is quasiconvex relative to $\mathcal{H}$, then the subgroup $\langle Q \cup R\rangle$ is quasiconvex relative to $\mathcal{H}$. \end{corollary} \begin{remark} Corollary~\ref{cor:1} follows from Theorem~\ref{thm:main} and~\cite[Theorem 1.1]{MP09}.
+In the case the $G$ is a hyperbolic group, Corollary~\ref{cor:1} is a result of Gitik~\cite{Gi99}. \end{remark}

+\begin{corollary} Let $G$ be a non-elementary and properly relatively hyperbolic group with respect to a collection of subgroups $\mathcal{H}$.
 Suppose that $G$ has no non-trivial finite normal subgroups.
 Then for any finite subset $F$ of non-trivial elements of $G$ there exists an element $g \in G$ with the following properties.
-For every $f \in F$, \begin{enumerate} \item $\langle f, g \rangle$ is isomorphic to the free product $\langle f \rangle \ast \langle g \rangle$, and \item $\langle f, g \rangle$ is a quasiconvex subgroup relative to $\mathcal{P}$. \end{enumerate} \end{corollary}
+For every $f \in F$, \begin{enumerate} \item $\langle f, g \rangle$ is isomorphic to the free product $\langle f \rangle \ast \langle g \rangle$, and \item $\langle f, g \rangle$ is a quasiconvex subgroup relative to $\mathcal{H}$. \end{enumerate} \end{corollary} \begin{remark} Corollary~\ref{cor:2} is a stronger version of a result by G. Arzhntseva and A. Minasyan~\cite[Theorem 1]{AM07} used to prove that relatively hyperbolic groups with no non-trivial finite normal subgroups are $C^*$-simple.
+The original result does not include the statement on quasiconvexity. \end{remark}

-The paper is organized as follows.
-Section~\ref{sec.hyperbolicity} introduces background and notation.
-In section~\ref{sec.quasigeodesics} a technical result on the geometry of hyperbolically embedded subgroups is proved.
-In the last section the proofs of the main result and corollaries are discussed.